-Introduction: A Swipe Out Hunger program at [your university] would provide students with the opportunity to donate their remaining meal swipes to alleviate hunger [among students on your campus and/or community members in your city] while learning about food insecurity.
-This would be implemented through a strong partnership with [your dining company] and the university administration.
+Introduction: A Swipe Out Hunger program at [your university] would provide students with the opportunity to donate their remaining meal swipes to alleviate hunger [among students on your campus] while learning about food insecurity.
+This would be implemented through a strong partnership with [your dining provider] and the university administration.

 I. Background and Mission of Swipe Out Hunger

 Swipe Out Hunger is a national, 501(c)3 non-profit organization that has been recognized by President Obama as a “Campus Champion of Change.”
 Swipe Out Hunger collaborates with universities and their students to fight local hunger through unused points on students’ meal plans.
 Its first chapter was founded in 2009 at the University of California, Los Angeles and has since spread its mission to 36 universities including USC and Northwestern.
 In addition, the UC system recently commissioned the program to launch on all 9 of its undergraduate campuses and 75 other school chapters are in development.

 Since its start, the organization has donated more than 1.3 million meals through more than 42,000 student donors.
 You can read more here www.swipehunger.org